April 7 – Annual Update 2017

 - Sandy James, Survey Project Manager, National Center for Transgender Equality

-- Adam Romero, Legal Scholarship and Federal Policy Director, Arnold D. Kassoy Scholar of Law and Senior Counsel, The Williams Institute
+- Adam P. Romero, Legal Scholarship and Federal Policy Director, Arnold D. Kassoy Scholar of Law and Senior Counsel, The Williams Institute

 4:00 Final Round of the 13th Annual Moot Court Competition